Yemisi-jay/API_Documentation/docs/Customer.md

 > ### Tier Level Configuration
 >
-> - You can configure a client's **tierLevel**:
->  - Directly via the WoodCore console during customer creation.
->  - Alternatively, through the provided APIs.
+>You can configure a client's **tierLevel** directly via the WoodCore console during customer creation.
+Alternatively, through the provided APIs.

 ---